onnx/onnx/docs/Operators.md

 ### <a name="StringConcat"></a><a name="stringconcat">**StringConcat**</a>

-  StringConcat concatenates string tensors elementwise (with Numpy-style broadcasting support)
+  StringConcat concatenates string tensors elementwise (with NumPy-style broadcasting support)

 #### Version